refi64/tinymk/README.rst

 TinyMk
 ======

-TinyMk is a small but powerful make system written in Python and based on `Cake <http://coffeescript.org/#cake>`_.
+TinyMk is a small but powerful make system written in Python and based on `Cake <http://coffeescript.org/#cake>`_ and `Shake <http://http://shakebuild.com/>`.
 It consists of a single script that's about 300 lines long.
 Here's a somewhat complex example of using it:

 .. code-block:: python